Nelva Weber: Life and career

 Born in Arrowsmith, Illinois, Weber received her B.A. in English from Illinois Wesleyan University and later a B.F.A. in landscape architecture and a M.A. in plant ecology from University of Illinois in 1935.
-Post graduation, she moved to New York City where, after several jobs, she worked for the New York City Parks Department before opening her own practice in 1945.
+After graduation, Weber moved to New York City where, after several jobs, she worked for the New York City Parks Department before opening her own practice in 1945.

 She was a contributor to Landscape Architecture magazine and The New York Times on landscape and horticulture from 1945 through the 1970s.
 She maintained an active practice, ran workshops and was the author of How to Plan Your Own Home Landscape: How to Organize Your Outdoor Space and How to Utilize It for Maximum Pleasure and Minimum Maintenance All Year Round.
 There is a book of her landscape plans edited by Ralph Bailey, Landscaping Plans for Small Homes Plans By Nelva M. Weber, Landscape Architect published in 1954.

 Weber's daughter is the photography curator Sandra S. Phillips.